nitrogenlab/GP15_watermassanalysis/README.md

 ## Combined OMPA and OCIM analysis

 For the intermediate and deep waters, we followed up the initial (py)OMPA solutions with further using the water mass fractions from an Ocean Circulation Inverse Model (OCIM) to select one unique solution (as there were often multiple equivalent solutions produced by the OMPA due to the relatively large number of end-members considered).
-A notebook that performs that combined analysis can be found here: [https://colab.research.google.com/github/nitrogenlab/GP15_watermassanalysis/blob/790c94e/ocimandompa/GP15OCIMandOMPA.ipynb](https://colab.research.google.com/github/nitrogenlab/GP15_watermassanalysis/blob/790c94e/ocimandompa/GP15OCIMandOMPA.ipynb)
+A notebook that performs and explains each step in this procedure can be found here: [https://colab.research.google.com/github/nitrogenlab/GP15_watermassanalysis/blob/790c94e/ocimandompa/GP15OCIMandOMPA.ipynb](https://colab.research.google.com/github/nitrogenlab/GP15_watermassanalysis/blob/790c94e/ocimandompa/GP15OCIMandOMPA.ipynb)

 Note that the residuals produced by solving for steady-state end-member fractions using the OCIM fluxes alone are quite large because the OCIM fluxes were optimized to produce low residuals when using end members defined in surface gridboxes as the sources, whereas we are using end members defined in intermediate and deep waters as the sources.
 That is why we performed a combinde OMPA and OCIM analysis.